onebuddingnerd/coolimagetech/README.md

 			- in both color and greyscale (by processing the frames individually, using the technique in image_manips1.py, before output)

 	3. face_box.py
-		- Using the HAAR cascade pre-trained classifier (open-source, link to github source .xml code in file) to detect faces
+		- Using the HAAR cascade pre-trained classifier (open-source, link to github source .xml code in file) to detect faces on a camera feed
 		- Drawing rectangles around the detections

 ----